See winners from 2019 medical book awards.

 If you have any questions about the awards, or wish to be informed when applications open, please contact Richard Jones on [email protected] for further information.

 - The awards are open to all publishers of medical and health books except the BMA and BMJ Publishing Group.

-- Subsequent editions of titles which have won special awards or category first prizes may not be entered again, although new editions of titles which have been commended or highly commended may be entered.
+- Subsequent editions of titles which have won special awards or category first prizes may not be entered again.
+New editions of titles which have been commended or highly commended may be entered.

 - All titles must be available in the United Kingdom.